-In November 2020, our board of directors adopted, and our stockholders approved, our 2020 Equity Incentive Plan (the 2020 Plan).
-The 2020 Plan became effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
-Our 2020 Plan provides for the grant of incentive stock options, within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the Code), to our employees and any of our parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights and performance awards to our employees, directors, and consultants and our subsidiary corporations' employees and consultants.
+Prior to the effectiveness of this offering, we expect that our board of directors will adopt, and our stockholders will approve, our 2020 Equity Incentive Plan (the 2020 Plan).
+The 2020 Plan will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
+Our 2020 Plan will provide for the grant of incentive stock options, within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the Code), to our employees and any of our parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights and performance awards to our employees, directors, and consultants and our subsidiary corporations' employees and consultants.